5 Reasons Why White Label DSP Beats Self-Serve DSP Hands Down

 A self-service DSP is a third-party SaaS tool you use as a company's client.
 In the case of Epom Market self-serve DSP, you apply for an account, get an advertiser's access to the platform, and start trading ads.
 Platform rebrand is out of the question — here you only a visitor in a guesthouse.
 You can use all the amenities, but you can't change the overall look of the premises.

 Things are different for a white-label DSP platform.
 You PURCHASE the product and therefore become a rightful owner of the technology.
-You can apply your own brand colors, add a logo, and tailor it to your business identity, and so on.
+You can apply your own brand logo, change URL and tailor it to your business identity.
 This redesign opportunity is more of a psychological advantage, but who wouldn't like to buy ads like a boss?

 A self-serve DSP is a non-customizable piece of software that you use as a customer of a regular SaaS platform.
 A white-label programmatic DSP is rebrandable and belongs to you.